Azure/batch-shipyard/docs/25-batch-shipyard-platform-image-support.md

 Please see the [FAQ](97-faq.md) for more information about native mode container pools.

+### Enabling `microsoft-azure-batch` Native Images
+For Batch-managed pool allocation Batch accounts, no action is needed to enable use of `microsoft-azure-batch` published `native` images.
+For User Subscription pool allocation Batch accounts, you will need to explicitly accept Marketplace terms for each image and image version.
+Periodically new image versions will be published and you will need to accept terms individually for each image version.
+If you do not accept Marketplace terms for these images and attempt to deploy a Batch pool with a `microsoft-azure-batch` `native` image using a User subscription pool allocation Batch account, you will observe a Resize Error on your pool with the error `AllocationFailed: Desired number of dedicated nodes could not be allocated`.
+The error details will have the message: `Reason: Allocation failed due to marketplace purchase eligibilty check returned errors`.

+You can accept Marketplace terms for `microsoft-azure-batch` published `native` images using the Azure CLI:

+1. Ensure that you are on the correct subscription id of the Batch account in the Azure CLI.
+2. Run `az vm image list --all --publisher microsoft-azure-batch`
+3. Find the correlated VM image using the tables provided below.
+Locate the `urn` of that image in the JSON object in the output of the command.
+4. Run `az vm image accept-terms --urn <corresponding-urn>` for the corresponding `urn` to accept the terms for the image.

+## Image Support Matrix for Batch Shipyard

 ### CentOS

 | Publisher             | Offer                 | Sku | GPU | IB/RDMA | Native Only | Native Convert |